 Most families bring their daughter's belongings with them on opening day.
-However,

-United Parcel Service, Fed Ex, and private trucking companies will ship these items if needed.
+However, UPS, FedEx, and private trucking companies will ship these items if needed.
 Contact them directly for size and weight restrictions.

 Duffle bags may be sent anytime after June 10th.
-All bags should be labeled: Camper Name, Camp Farwell, 421 Camp Farwell Drive,
+All bags should have camper's name on it: Camper Name, Camp Farwell, 421 Camp Farwell Drive, Newbury, VT 05051.

-Newbury, VT, 05051.
 Please do not send trunks.
 We have bureaus in all cabins and no floor space for trunks.
-Each camper will have two large and one small drawer.
+Each camper will have two large and one small drawers.

-All campers traveling by plane on a domestic flight must ship their belongings and all luggage prior to the camp session!!!
+All campers travelling by plane on a domestic flight must ship their belongings and all luggage prior to the camp session.